How Effective is Ivermectin Versus the Pfizer and Moderna Corona Vaccines?

-- There has been a gigantic effort by Western media to cover up the effectiveness of Ivermectin versus the coronavirus vaccines.
+- Western media has made a gigantic effort to cover up the effectiveness of Ivermectin versus the coronavirus vaccines.

 Our References for This Article